 Russia and France bicker over weapons for Libyan rebels

-“That is a curious statement: providing weapons to civilians,” he said.
+France has provided sufficient weapons to the Libyan rebels and can now stop supplies, argued political blogger Rick Rozoff.
+Rozoff said he is puzzled with statements made by the French Defense Ministry regarding the dropping of weapons to the Libyan opposition forces.“That is a curious statement: providing weapons to civilians,” he said.
 “I assume the weapons are used by military forces, whether governmental or otherwise.
 The UN resolution is quite clear and detailed: no military equipment, even that of secondary use, is to be provided in the nation of Libya.
 The curious thing with the resolution – which I am quite certain is drafted by the US – is that it leaves it somewhat ambiguous about whether the arms embargo is aimed at the nation of Libya or the government of Libya.”